mrwangyou/DBRL/doc/QuickStart_en.md

 <details open>
 <summary>Adopting</summary>

-DBRL build the reinforcement learning environment in <a href="https://github.com/openai/gym">OpenAI Gym</a> form.
+DBRL builds the reinforcement learning environment in <a href="https://github.com/openai/gym">OpenAI Gym</a> form.
 You could use `gym.make` to build the environment with the following register.

 ```python
 register(